Fremantle Stuff > Streets > Hampton Road

 Hampton Road was originally called Prison Road.
 It derives its name from John Stephen Hampton (1810-1869), the Governor of WA from 1862-68.
 He was previously Comptroller of Convicts in Tasmania.
-His son, G. E. Hampton, was Acting Comptroller-General of the Fremantle Convict Establishment.
+His son, George Essex Hampton, was Acting Comptroller-General of the Fremantle Convict Establishment, May 1866-67.

 James Moore Pioneer Park, on the corner of Lefroy Road, was developed during the 1930s with the assistance of labourers employed under the sustenance scheme.
 It is thus evidence of a period of time when unemployed men were offered work on landscape projects.
 Its proximity to Beaconsfield Primary School is evidence of the formation of a landscape punctuated with memorial trees planted by students at various times on Arbour Day.